substantial/rspec-spy/README.md

   # These will fail because @collaborator is nil because this happens
   # before the above before block
-  spy do
-    it "should receive a message" do
+  it "should receive a message", :spy => true do
     @collaborator.should_receive :message
   end

-    it "should not receive other_message" do
+  it "should not receive other_message", :spy => true do
     @collaborator.should_not_receive :other_message
-    end
   end
 end
 ```